 To avoid terminology confusion for [Model]/[External Model] terminals, “at-pad” is renamed designated as “at-buffer terminal” in five locations.
 Die pad terminals and buffer terminals are identical

 A sentence is added that certain A_to_D and D_to_A and reserved names shall be listed in Ports.

 This BIRD does not propose any syntax or parser change.

+BIRD191.2 has some formatting corrections from Michael Mirmak.